 In connection with obtaining content, particularly for streaming content, we typically enter into multi-year, fixed-fee licenses with studios and other distributors.
-Such contractual commitments are detailed in the Contractual Obligations section of Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 incorporated herein by reference.
+As of September 30, 2011, we had over \$3.5 billion in such contractual commitments covering payments due over the next several years.
 Furthermore, we plan on increasing the level of committed content licensing in anticipation of our service and subscriber base growing.
 To the extent subscriber and/or revenue growth do not meet our expectations, our liquidity and results of operations could be adversely affected as a result of these content licensing commitments and our flexibility in planning for, or reacting to changes in our business and the market segments in which we operate could be limited.